 Written by : Dr.M.D.Mazumdar, MD

 Chemotherapy is the process by which cancer-killing drugs are either injected into the body or are given as oral pills.
-Chemotherapy usually follows surgery for breast cancer.
-Sometimes it may be given together with surgery as well as radiotherapy.
+Chemotherapy usually follows surgery for breast cancer, either a lumpectomy or a mastectomy.
+Sometimes it may be given simultaneously with surgery or radiotherapy.
 Hormone therapy may be used as a follow-up treatment.

 Chemotherapy helps destroy any undetected cancer cells which may remain after surgery.
 This decreases the risks of the cancer recurring.